2006 Education Grants

 Grants in this area are focused primarily on improving higher educational opportunities for minority students.
 Additionally, the Foundation supports medical training in the areas of rural practice and humanism.
-The Foundation also continues to be involved in early childhood development programs and K-8 public school support.
-(Total grants $194K)
+The Foundation also supports programs to improve high school science education and college campus student safety.
+(Total grants $199,500)

 American Indian College Fund, Denver, CO. $20,000 to support scholarships at the tribal colleges.

 Arnold P. Gold Foundation, Englewood, NJ. $20,000 to support Student Summer Research Fellowships allowing first year medical students to work with faculty mentors on a variety of community health issues.

 Bowdoin College, Brunswick, ME. $1,000 Board member matching gift.

 Chez Panisse Foundation, Berkeley, CA. $8,000 to support the School Lunch Initiative.

 Children’s Storefront, New York, NY. $5,000 to support the technology program at the school.

 Columbia University, New York, NY. $20,000 for a summer fellowship to the Summer Research Program for secondary school science teachers.

 Council On Foundations, Washington, DC. $1,500 to support their membership programs that promote and enhance responsible and effective philanthropy.